 About the coloring of the illustrations…

-Other muscles that bind the axial skeleton, like erectors and levator costae attach above this.
+Other muscles that bind the axial skeleton, like erectors and levator costae lay over the interspinous muscles.

-Any of them could be responsible for creating displacements in facet joints between vertebrae.
-The multifidus is easily palpated as a swollen strand deep in the lamina groove that spans several vertebrae.
-And the sharp pain is relieved as the multifidi relaxes.
+Either of these two muscles could be responsible for creating displacements in facet joints by twisting vertebrae.
+When the multifidus has trigger points, it is easily palpated as a swollen strand deep in the lamina groove that spans several vertebrae.

 These trigger points become less active as the joint fixations in the facet joints of the local vertebrae are freed.
 Thoracic dysfunctions are often accessories of greater postural patterns that originate in the cranium, upper cervicals, and pelvis.
 Work those areas before gently working up and down the lamina groove for easier releases and longer-lasting results.

+If you’re having trouble getting lasting results with direct work, look at the big patterns.
 Forward head posture tends to complicate and perpetuate facet joints in this area.
 The semispinalis and erectors extend from the cervical vertebrae into the thoracic vertebrae and ribs.
-This thoracic structures act as an anchor and are stresses as that weight moves forward.
+These thoracic structures act as an anchor and are stresses as that weight moves forward.

 This Collection has a list of patterns, therapy notes, and self-care posts to help you identify and correct FHP.